m-mcardle/ChefGPT/README.md

-# MealGPT 👨‍🍳🤖
+# MenuGPT 👨‍🍳🤖

 ## AI Powered Cooking Application

 ### Description 📚

-MealGPT is a web application that leverages ChatGPT to provide recipes based on the ingredients the user has available to them.
+MenuGPT is a web application that leverages ChatGPT to provide recipes based on the ingredients the user has available to them.

 ### Infrastructure 🏗️